katarafett/py-4886s-2024/readme.md

 3. Make the script `python-concat.sh` executable with `chmod +x`
 4. Run the script `python-concat.sh`

+This script was made for macOS.
+If you use Linux, you may need to modify the `sed` lines slightly.
+If you're on Windows, good luck.

 Important Notes:
 - Any user-defined modules must be imported with:
 ```py